DIY or pay someone? Honest comparison.

 - You're confident about the 4-month deadline.
 Missing it costs you months of savings.
 The deadline trips up the largest share of DIY filers, not the form itself.

-When the €100 Self-Service pays for itself
+When the €49 Self-Service pays for itself

-If your case is straightforward but you don't want to spend an evening on a Dutch tax form, the Self-Service tier hands you a filled and checked form plus a one-page guide.
-You submit it through MijnBelastingdienst.
-The €100 buys you roughly 5 hours of reading and removes the threshold-math anxiety.
+If your case is straightforward but you don't want to spend an evening on a Dutch tax form, the Self-Service form hands you a filled and checked form to download right after payment, with submission instructions.
+You can optionally upload your employment contract and we read the details from it, then you print, sign, and post the result to the Dutch Tax Authority yourself.
+The €49 buys you roughly 5 hours of reading and removes the threshold-math anxiety.

 - You've spent time in the Netherlands in the last 25 years (studies, secondments, even long holidays).